 How do I use it?

-In both cases the resulting trace file is then uploaded to the Cryptosense Analyzer platform where we apply our proprietary analysis algorithms and analyze the trace against our unique rule base.
+- You then upload the Trace file to the Cryptosense Analyzer platform where the trace is analyzed using our proprietary analysis algorithms and unique rule base.

 Our last 5 deployments averaged 868 instances per application across 9 different findings, with more than 8 findings being classed as high or medium criticality.
 We found less than 1 false positive.